Neuroradiology Clinical Division Research

 Functional Brain Images:

-Patient experienced word finding and word production difficulties.
-The MEGI study at BIL found a lesion located close to auditory cortex in the right hemisphere and in close proximity to brain regions that process speech and language (red icon).
+The patient experienced word finding and word production difficulties.
+The MEGI study at BIL found a lesion located close to the auditory cortex in the right hemisphere and in close proximity to brain regions that process speech and language (red icon).

-Patient experienced facial twitching, numbness and arm spasms, with some word finding difficulties.
+The patient experienced facial twitching, numbness, and arm spasms, with some word-finding difficulties.
 MEGI found a tumor located in the vicinity of auditory cortex, close to somatosensory cortex for the lip (red icon).

-The functional brain mapping services are important and clinically useful for mapping sensory, motor, and language areas prior to neurosurgical procedures.
-The team offers and conducts epileptic zone localization studies in patients with seizure disorders or epilepsy in order to identify causes for epileptic activity and potential seizure triggers, to evaluate patients and contribute to preparations for epilepsy surgery.
+Functional brain mapping services are important and clinically useful for mapping sensory, motor, and language areas prior to neurosurgical procedures.
+The team offers and conducts epileptic zone localization studies in patients with seizure disorders or epilepsy to identify causes of epileptic activity and potential seizure triggers, evaluate patients, and contribute to preparations for epilepsy surgery.

 Patient with medically intractable epilepsy.
-Conventional MR imaging shows abnormal signal in the right hippocampus (left and middle) consistent with mesial temporal sclerosis.
+Conventional MR imaging shows an abnormal signal in the right hippocampus (left and middle) consistent with mesial temporal sclerosis.
 Magnetic source imaging (Magnetoencephalography or MEG) demonstrates multiple seizure foci (white triangles) adjacent to pathology.
-Following surgical resection the patient became seizure free.
+Following surgical resection, the patient became seizure free.

 More information is available at the Biomagnetic Imaging Laboratory site.